Legana/AMP_pub/06_case_studies.md

     al 2014](https://pubmed.ncbi.nlm.nih.gov/24652097/) which identified
     10 novel AMPs in the centipede, *Scolopendra subspinipes mutilans*

-Both these studies used a long sequence of in-silico steps to go from around 70-80k transcripts in the whole transcriptome down to a short list of around 20 candidate sequences.
-Key steps include;
+Both these studies used a long sequence of *in silico* steps to go from around 70-80k transcripts in the whole transcriptome down to a short list of around 20 candidate sequences.
+Key steps include:

 1. Screening based on physicochemical properties
 2. Removal of homologs to known AMPs
-3. Differential expression (eg upregulated in response to bacterial challenge).
+3. Differential expression (e.g. upregulated in response to bacterial challenge).

 ### Does `ampir` correctly predict verified AMPs in the centipede?

-`ampir` comes with two predictive models, one called `mature` is designed to work with mature peptides whereas another called `precursor` is designed to work with full length precursor sequences as input.
+`ampir` comes with two predictive models, one called `mature`, which is designed to work with mature peptides whereas another called `precursor` is designed to work with full length precursor sequences as input.